shekhar2010us/kafka_t/labs/04_kafka_elasticsearch.md

 ----> this will log "id" for documents inserted to elasticsearch. check elasticsearch for the documents
 -----> Get -- /movie/rating/<id>

+----> you can also go to a browser and check "http://<es_host>:9200/movie/_search" replace <es_host> with yours
 ```

+### Kibana

+<b>Assignment</b>

+- Go to Kibana
+- Go to "Create index" on the left, search for "movie", click next
+- create a data table or a graph based on class:positive|negative